Training schedule

 Every volunteer submits a volunteer application every year:

-Note: Volunteers under 18 do not need a background check or the SafeSport or Save Haven online classes.
+Note: Volunteers under 18 do not need a background check, fingerprint scan, or the SafeSport online class.

 Team volunteers